-1. Create A Holiday Budget
+1. Create a Holiday Budget

+Before spending any money, come up with a realistic budget for gifts, decorations, and experiences this holiday season.
 You’ll be able to prioritize your spending in advance and identify where you can make cuts.

-2. Try The Envelope System
+2. Try the Envelope System

-3. Host A Potluck
+3. Host a Potluck

 4. Choose Cheaper Recipes